 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Columbus and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Columbus rent prices in the chart below.

-When we take a look at the two-bedroom comparison from June to July, Columbus experienced a 1.39% increase for the price of a two-bedroom apartment.
-The rent price for a Columbus two-bedroom apartments currently stands at $1,164.0.
+When we take a look at the two-bedroom comparison from September to October, Columbus experienced a -0.51% decrease for the price of a two-bedroom apartment.
+The rent price for a Columbus two-bedroom apartments currently stands at $1,171.0.

 Rent prices have increased in Columbus over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 6 of the Columbus suburbs increased last month.
 On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.